 How to Get a Job as a Massage Therapist

-Distinguishing yourself in a particular area of massage is Kier's top piece of advice.
+Distinguishing yourself in a particular area of massage is Kier’s top piece of advice.
 She says this requires first identifying your passion within massage therapy and then working hard to become an expert in that area.
-The next step, according to Kier, is "practice, practice, practice."
-If the practice pays off and you are providing a good service to your clients, people will begin to refer friends, family, and co-workers.
-As a specialist in pain management and orthopedic massage, Kier is an example of how effective this approach can be.
-Even in this economy, she has a two-month waiting list, and often has to pass clients onto colleagues who can help them sooner.
+The next step, according to Kier, is “practice, practice, practice.”
+If the practice pays off, and you provide a good service to your clients, people will begin to refer friends, family and co-workers.
+As a specialist in pain management and orthopedic massage, Kier is an example of how this approach can be effective.
+Even during the recession, she had a two-month-long waiting list, and often has to pass clients onto colleagues who could see them sooner.
 Picking a mentor who can help you learn the ropes is another way Kier says young massage therapists can get a leg up on the competition.
-"Get someone who has experience, and that person can guide you along the way," she says.
-"Get the benefit of their experience."
+“Get someone who has experience, and that person can guide you along the way,” she says.

 Interview Questions Submitted by Real Massage Therapists